-This morning we discover Sydney’s many interesting landmarks, including the famous Harbor Bridge, the longest single span bridge in the world, the Royal Botanic Gardens, Hyde Park, bustling Kings Cross, and popular Bondi Beach.
-We tour the famous Sydney Opera House, considered by many to be one of the wonders of the modern world.
-We enjoy lunch in the historic Rocks, one of the most prestigious areas in Sydney, with its beautifully restored buildings and spectacular views across the harbor.
-The Rocks’ quaint cobblestone pathways are home to colorful markets filled with more than 200 eclectic stalls where you can find locally-produced home wares, beauty products, and original photography, art, crafts, and jewelry.
+This morning we discover Sydney’s many interesting landmarks.
+View the famous Harbor Bridge, the longest single span bridge in the world.
+Enjoy the Royal Botanic Gardens, Hyde Park, bustling Kings Cross, and popular Bondi Beach.
+We’ll tour the Sydney Opera House, one of the great man-made wonders of the modern world.
+Enjoy lunch today in The Rocks, Sydney’s original city center and now one of its most affluent districts.
+Marvel at beautifully restored buildings and spectacular views across the harbor.
+This neighborhood’s quaint cobblestone pathways are home to colorful markets filled with more than 200 eclectic shops selling locally-produced home wares, beauty products, and original photography, art, crafts, and jewelry.

 Day 14 : Harbor Cruise

-Today we enjoy Sydney’s sparkling waterfront playground during a delightful harbor cruise sailing past pristine parks, golden beaches and charming harborside neighborhoods.
+Today we enjoy Sydney’s sparkling waterfront playground during a delightful harbor cruise sailing past pristine parks, golden beaches, and charming harborside neighborhoods.
 During our luncheon in the Sydney Tower Revolving Restaurant, we see panoramic views of the harbor and city.
-Later there’s time to visit Darling Harbor, Sydney’s favorite destination for leisure and entertainment, with more than 40 restaurants, cafes, museums, parks, theaters, and specialty shops.
+Later there’s time to visit Darling Harbor, Sydney’s most popular destination for leisure and entertainment, with more than 40 restaurants, cafes, museums, parks, theaters, and specialty shops.